Mariyah121/Mariyah121/README.md

 - 👀 I’m interested in front end web development.
 - 🌱 I’m currently learning Javascript and Angular.
 - 💞️ I’m looking to collaborate on any projects focusing on HTML,CSS and JavaScript.
-- 📫 How to reach me connect with me on LinkedIn.
+- 📫 How to reach me connect with me on LinkedIn- www.linkedin.com/in/mariyah-rashid-0090ab139

 <!---
 Mariyah121/Mariyah121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.